Avengers-BTC/King/CICD.md

 ## What the CI/CD Pipeline Does

 1. **Continuous Integration**:
-   - Runs on every push to the `main` branch and on every pull request
+   - Runs on every push to the `main` or `master` branch and on every pull request
    - Installs dependencies
    - Generates Prisma Client
    - Lints the code